-Constellations of satellites situated 13 miles overhead power some of the most crucial devices and equipment for society, industry and government.
+Constellations of satellites situated hundreds of miles overhead power some of the most crucial devices and equipment for society, industry and government.
 This distance enables us to pick up GPS and GNSS signals all over the world, yet it also poses a challenge to IoT manufacturers: how can your device perform well with signals that are hundreds of times weaker than cellular signals?

 For a device to perform well, it needs an optimised receiver or receiver-module solution that is sensitive enough to acquire satellite signals and navigation data, calculate a position (fix), update regularly and provide accurate location data.
 Where wearables, asset trackers and connected vehicles are concerned, these are all critical factors.

 In this article, we will review some of the most important measures of GNSS/GPS receiver-module performance.
 These solutions provide a much quicker method of obtaining high levels of GNSS performance without compromising on time to market or requiring specialist expertise.